One-eyed-warrior/QSVM/README.md

-Mini project for coursework in 21CSE306J Quantum Computation
+Mini project for coursework in 21CSE306J Quantum Computing